hexx/gaeds/README.markdown

 # gaeds

-gaeds is a simple type-safe Scala wrapper for Google App Engine Datastore.
+Gaeds is a simple type-safe Scala wrapper for Google App Engine Datastore.
+It provides an Object/Entity mapper and a query DSL.

-## Sample
+## Sample to compare with a low-level API

-### in Google App Engine Low-Level API
+### in Google App Engine low-level API

 ```scala
 import scala.collection.JavaConverters._